aruslantsev/disks-spindown/README.md

 # disks-spindown

+Script to spin down HDDs after a period of inactivity.

-Tool for spinning down HDDs if power management via hdparm does not work.
+This can be useful if the drives are used quite rarely and APM via hdparm does not work.
-This tool checks if any amount of data have been read or written to disk and executes ```hdparm -yY $device``` for the selected devices after the timeout.
+This script monitors disk activity and executes ```hdparm -yY $device``` to stop selected drives